dr-itz/redmine_remedy_view/README.md

 # Redmine Remedy View

-**Warning: this is only lightly tested**

 Add a project module to view tickets from a Remedy AR installation.
 Redmine tickets can be created from a Remedy Ticket.

-This plugin is targeted at a specific Remedy installation and is not generic.
+**Note**: This plugin is targeted at a specific Remedy installation and is not generic.
 Nevertheless it might serve as a base for another integration.

 Requirements: